dart-backend/belatuk-common-utilities/packages/body_parser/README.md

 ### About

-I needed something like Express.js's `body-parser` module, so I made it here.
-It fully supports JSON requests. x-www-form-urlencoded fully supported, as well as query strings.
+This package is similar to Express.js's `body-parser` module.
+It fully supports JSON, x-www-form-urlencoded as well as query strings requests.
 You can also include arrays in your query, in the same way you would for a PHP application.
-Full file upload support will also be present by the production 1.0.0 release.

 A benefit of this is that primitive types are automatically deserialized correctly.
 As in, if you have a `hello=1.5` request, then `body['hello']` will equal `1.5` and not `'1.5'`.
-A very semantic difference, yes, but it relieves stress in my head.

 ### Installation

 To install Body Parser for your Dart project, simply add body_parser to your pub dependencies.

   dependencies:
-      belatuk_body_parser: ^5.1.0
+      belatuk_body_parser: ^8.0.0

 ### Usage